Reduced-Order Hydrodynamic Modelling of a Sphere Near a Wall Using Sparse Regression and Neural Networks: Methodology

 \subsection{Training}

 The network training utilises a standard PyTorch optimisation loop.
-However, the computational efficiency is constrained by the nature of the loss function, which requires numerical integration of the governing differential equations.
+However, the computational efficiency is constrained by the nature of the loss function, which requires numerical integration of the identified system of equations.
 The numerical integration is implemented sequentially, preventing effective parallelisation on a GPU.
 Consequently, the forward and backward passes are executed primarily in series on the CPU, resulting in a training duration of approximately 24 hours.

-Careful parameter initialisation was considered, as an essential first step to training the algorithm to ensure stability.
-In this, we stochastically initialise weights and biases but restrict the range of possible coefficient values when de-normalising.
-These constraints are gradually relaxed as training progresses, ensuring numerical stability over the fist few training epochs.
+To ensure numerical stability when re-integrating the NNs identified ODE, a constrained initialisation strategy was implemented.
+The weights and biases were stochastically initialised within a narrow range to keep predictions physically plausible.
+These constraints were then gradually relaxed, effectively preventing divergence during the first few training epochs.